-70 Justice Michael Kirby, 'Unmet Legal Needs in Australia: Ten Commandments for Australian Law Schools' (Speech, Australian Law Teachers' Association Conference, 17 July 2015) 18.
+Justice Michael Kirby, 'Unmet Legal Needs in Australia: Ten Commandments for Australian Law Schools' (Speech, Australian Law Teachers' Association Conference, 17 July 2015) 18.

-71 Eg, Stanford University's 'Global Poverty and the Law' subject: Stanford University, 'Global Poverty and the Law', Stanford Law School Course Catalog https://law.stanford.edu/courses/global-poverty-and-the-law accessed 4 January 2021.
+Eg, Stanford University's 'Global Poverty and the Law' subject: Stanford University, 'Global Poverty and the Law', Stanford Law School Course Catalog https://law.stanford.edu/courses/global-poverty-and-the-law accessed 4 January 2021.

-72 As another example, the 'Leave No-One Behind' Initiative at Monash University in Australia began in 2018 as a social business and entrepreneurship programme of multi disciplinary student projects with real community impact and involving philanthropic partners and entrepreneurs, organised around the SDGs and funded by the Monash Sustainable Development Institute (MSDI) and the Faculties of Law, Arts, Business and Economics, Education and Art, Design and Architecture.
+As another example, the 'Leave No-One Behind' Initiative at Monash University in Australia began in 2018 as a social business and entrepreneurship programme of multi disciplinary student projects with real community impact

-especially in the context of taxation,73 in avoiding corruption and money laundering,74 and in the avoidance of conflicts of interest.75 There may be very little agency or esteem remaining to the profession in future decades if it loses sight of the imperative need to show equal and active commitment to doing justice and fighting injustice, above making money, serving elite interests and facilitating unjust privilege.
+Third, the status and privileges afforded by society to the legal profession depend to a significant degree on lawyers accepting and acting on their resulting legal, professional and social responsibilities.
+International crises of confidence in lawyers' integrity continue, especially in the context of taxation, in avoiding corruption and money laundering, and in the avoidance of conflicts of interest.
+There may be very little agency or esteem remaining to the profession in future decades if it loses sight of the imperative need to show equal and active commitment to doing justice and fighting injustice, above making money, serving elite interests and facilitating unjust privilege.